 You can also expand the sandwich category to include another favorite in our house: quesadillas.
 We love filling these with beans, chopped up vegetables, leftover meat, different cheeses, and anything else that we can think of.
 An added bonus: if you use two frying pans or put them all on a baking sheet in the oven, you can have dinner made in 10 minutes or less!

 As for leftovers, I can’t imagine life without them.
 For certain dishes, like stews and grain salads with a dressing, I actually enjoy them more the second day because the flavors have become more complex.
 From leftover complete dishes, to remnant salads or roasted vegetables, I’ll eat it all.
 Sometimes just as is, sometimes wrapped up in a tortilla or turned into a sandwich.
 If reheating and eating the same thing leaves you feeling kind of bummed, check out this post for ideas on how to easily repurpose them into different meals.

 In short, meal plans should be about simplifying your life, not making it more difficult.
 Easy meal planning for busy moms and dads should help you to have the time and space to enjoy your meals with your family.
 So this week, instead of feeling like you have to fill every day with a from-scratch meal, try to incorporate some leftovers or sandwiches into your plan!

 I hope that by using this technique you find some quieter, calming moments when you can enjoy the life you lead, even if it is crazy busy.

-If you’d like help with meal planning, sign up for a two-week free trial of our healthy meal planning service!
-We designed The Scramble specifically to make easy meal planning for busy moms and dads a reality.
+If you’d like help with meal planning, try our meal plans, which are designed specifically to make easy meal planning a reality for busy moms and dads.